enhance-dev/enhance.dev/app/docs/md/by-example/examples/custom-events.md

 This particular `CustomEvent` approach has a narrow use-case if you're already leveraging Enhance in your project.
 You can likely solve any pub/sub challenge with Enhance's features with less code.
-However, it's totally possible to use JavaScript's built in primitives as described here.
+However, it's totally possible to use JavaScript's built-in primitives as described here.

 </doc-callout>